BlackRock to buy Swiss Re private equity business

 Swiss Re's deal to sell its $7.5 billion private equity and infrastructure fund of funds business follows hot on the heels of HarbourVest Partners' agreement to buy Amsterdam-listed private equity fund of funds business Conversus Capital CONCA.AS.

-And a further deal on Tuesday, by AXA Private Equity for an $850 million portfolio of assets from Canadian pension fund OMERS, points to an industry in flux, with some private equity investors cutting back and others consolidating their positions.

-Both Swiss Re's private equity business and Conversus invest in private equity funds from firms such as Blackstone (BX.N), CVC CVC.UL and KKR (KKR.N), which in turn plough that capital into companies via leveraged buyouts and minority investments.
+Both Swiss Re's private equity business and Conversus invest in a portfolio of private equity funds from firms like Blackstone (BX.N), CVC CVC.UL and KKR (KKR.N), which in turn plough that capital into companies via leveraged buyouts and minority investments.

-Insurers and other financial institutions are streamlining their businesses and reducing exposure to private equity in the face of new regulations that will make risky assets more expensive and so less profitable to hold.
+The deals point to an industry in flux as insurers and other financial institutions streamline their businesses and reduce exposure to private equity in the face of new regulations that will make risky assets more expensive and so less profitable to hold.

-Meanwhile, specialist fund managers are taking advantage of tough trading conditions and the discounts at which assets trade to pick off weaker rivals and build up their fund of funds businesses.
+Meanwhile, specialist fund managers are taking advantage of tough trading conditions and the discounts at which assets trade to pick off weaker rivals and consolidate their positions in the fund of funds business.

 BlackRock said the terms of the all-cash deal were not being disclosed.
 It expects the deal to be completed by the end of the third quarter and be at best modestly accretive to its 2012 earnings.

-The deal sees Swiss Re Private Equity Partners (SRPEP) AG outsource the management of its investments to BlackRock Private Equity Partners (BRPEP), an arm of its Alternative Investors division, which had $110.4 billion in assets at end-March.
+The deal will see Swiss Re Private Equity Partners (SRPEP) AG, which had $7.5 billion in total commitments at May 31, outsource the management of its investments to BlackRock Private Equity Partners (BRPEP), an arm of its Alternative Investors division, which had $110.4 billion in assets at end March.

-Other asset managers have sought to benefit from the industry shake-up and the booming market for trading of private equity assets.

-AXA Private Equity, the private equity arm of AXA insurance group (AXAF.PA), this month raised a $7.1 billion fund to buy private equity investment portfolios from banks and other institutions.

-Swiss Re said in a separate statement it would continue to hold the underlying investments in SRPEP and plans further private equity investments, mainly through this platform.
+Swiss Re said in a separate statement that it would continue to hold the underlying investments in SRPEP and plans to make further private equity investments mainly through this platform.

-A spokesman said 50 staff based in Zurich, New York and Bratislava would be transferred to BlackRock under the deal.

-Swiss Re launched its private equity business in 1995 and opened it to co-investors in 2002.
-It sold the platform to Swiss private investment office Horizon21 in 2006, only to bring it back again to Swiss Re in 2010.

 The transaction will have no material impact on the earnings estimates for Swiss Re, said Sarasin analyst Martin Schwab.